 - If you decide to pursue a full master’s degree, all courses will apply to the master’s degree provided they meet program requirements and fall within a five-year time limit.
 The student must declare their intention prior to completing the certificate.

 - If you are an international student, you may have additional admission requirements.

 ECE Certificate Requirements

-- Choose any four courses offered from the program which must be completed within three years.
+- Choose any four courses offered from the program which must be completed within five years.